New pain problem

 What is causing the pain?

 The pain is usually related to irritation of soft tissues in your low back.
-There are over 100 distinct soft tissues in your low back so establishing which one is causing the problem is usually not possible.
+There are over 100 distinct soft tissues in your low back so establishing which one is causing the problem is usually not possible or beneficial to recovery.
 Soft tissues follow a fairly uniform process of recovering from irritation (which usually takes 4-12 weeks) so most episodes will clear themselves up over this time.

 What can I do?